-The Resolve Law LA Virtual MSC Program provides free 3-hour volunteer staffed virtual MSCs for cases in the Superior Court of Los Angeles County's PI Hub and for certain IC Court employment cases amenable to early resolution.
+The Resolve Law LA Virtual MSC Program provides free 3-hour volunteer staffed virtual MSCs for cases in the Superior Court of Los Angeles County's PI Hub and for non-complex employment cases assigned to IC Courts in Stanley Mosk Courthouse.
 To be eligible, cases must have been ordered into the program by a judge in the PI Hub of the Superior Court of Los Angeles County or by an IC Court judge pursuant to the applicable Standing Order issued by the Court.

-Attorney members of ASCDC, BHBA, CAALA, CELA, LA-ABOTA and LACBA Labor & Employment Section with at least 10 years litigation experience serve as the program's volunteer Settlement Officers.
+Attorney members of ASCDC, BHBA, CAALA, CELA, LA-ABOTA and LACBA with at least 10 years litigation experience serve as the program's volunteer Settlement Officers.
 Each MSC will be staffed by one Plaintiff Settlement Officer and one Defense Settlement Officer.
 The Settlement Officers perform conflict checks for the cases to which they are assigned and must confirm that they have no conflicts before proceeding on the case.

 Virtual MSCs are held via Zoom, are 3-hours long, and are conducted at 9:00 a.m. and 1:30 p.m. on Monday-Friday each week.
 Virtual MSCs will not be held on court holidays.

 How Can I Register to Be a Volunteer Settlement Officer?

 How Does a Case Get Ordered into the Virtual MSC Program?